sontek/sontek_net/sontek-frontend/posts/2023/nuking_aws_account.md

       - type: "glob"
         value: "AWSReservedSSO_*"
 ```
-You can see in this example I'm targetting specific resource types and then
+You can see in this example I am targeting specific resource types and then
 matching them with both `regex` and `glob` filter types.
 These are super
 powerful but a lot of times the simpler filters can be used.
 I start with
 `contains` filter and then go from there: